Are you wondering what are the best places to visit on a short Northern Ireland day trip from Dublin? I’ve got you covered!

 For ferries, I’d also recommend you have your passport with you even if essentially you travel inside the UK, as you might be asked for proof of identification.

-There are 3 airports in Northern Ireland: Belfast International, Belfast City, and City of Derry.
+There are 3 airports in Northern Ireland: Belfast International, Belfast City, and the City of Derry.
 Belfast International Airport is the busiest out of the three, while Belfast City Airport is the closest to the city center.

 Belfast (Northern Ireland) is connected by ferry to Scotland, England, and the Isle of Man.
 Stena Lines offers rides to Liverpool and Cairnryan, while Steam Packet sails to and from Douglas.